marina-mar/minishell/README.md

 - A promt that reprints itself when a command finishes execution;
-- It executes any command found on the PATH provided by the environment and a few builtins:
+- It executes any command found in the PATH provided by the environment and a few builtins:
      . cd

      . env

      . setenv

      . unsetenv

      . exit

      .
 8 (that's an eight ball command)

      . lozenge (that is just a sweet personal touch to the shell)

 - It manages the expansions $ and ˜